ETwinning: History

+The eTwinning action was launched in January 2005.
+Its main objectives complied with the decision by the Barcelona European Council in March 2002 to promote school twinning as an opportunity for all students to learn and practice ICT skills and to promote awareness of the multicultural European model of society.

+More than 13,000 schools were involved in eTwinning within its first year.
+In 2008, over 50,000 teachers and 4,000 projects have been registered, while a new eTwinning platform was launched.
+As of January 2018, over 70,000 projects are running in classrooms across Europe.
+By 2021, more than 226,000 schools in taken part in this work.

+In early 2009, the eTwinning motto changed from "School partnerships in Europe" to "The community for schools in Europe".

+In 2022, eTwinning moved to a new platform.

 Participating countries

 Member States of the European Union are part of eTwinning: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and The Netherlands.
 Overseas territories and countries are also eligible.
 In addition, Albania, Bosnia and Herzegovina, North Macedonia, Iceland, Liechtenstein, Norway, Serbia and Turkey can also take part.